ihorkatkov/beetle/doc_src/Frontpage.md

 To get started with Beetle, read the [Tutorial](/beetle/tutorial.html).

-See the [Beetle.Application module](/beetle/Beetle.Application.html) for full
-documentation of configuration options.

 A primary goal of the Beetle project is to make it easy to implement new storage backends.
 See the [documentation on creating backends](/beetle/creatingbackends.html) for more details.

-## New!
-Beetle-Plug

-We've just released a new helper-library to make adding rate-limiting to your Phoenix (or other plug-based) application even easier: [Beetle.Plug](https://github.com/ExBeetle/beetle-plug).